puppetlabs-toy-chest/razor-server/doc/api.md

 policy.
 If neither `before` or `after` are specified, the policy is appended to the policy table.

 Tags, brokers, tasks and repos are referenced by their name.
-Tags can also be created by providing a rule; if a tag with that name already exists, the rule must be equal to the rule of the existing tag.

 Hostname is a pattern for the host names of the nodes bound to the policy;
 eventually you'll be able to use facts and other fun stuff there.
 For now,